 For more virtual ideas, check out this blog post!

 Having students complete a memory book can be a great way to keep them busy while also practicing reading & writing skills.
-Best part is that you can do this virtually & in-person and it also serves as a keepsake!
+It’s a great end of year celebration because the students can reflect on all of the amazing memories they made!
 Click here or on the image to check it out!

-If you like doing gifts for your students at the end of the year, here are some ideas for you:
+If you like doing gifts for your students at the end of the year, here are some ideas:

 - Beach ball for everyone to sign